Unless you live under a rock, you would’ve read or heard about the latest classification framework of Singapore’s public housing.

 HDB Mature And Non-mature Estate Classification

-This classification aimed to grant priority to first-time buyers and individuals who had faced unsuccessful flat application outcomes in the past, particularly in the non-mature estates.
+This classification aimed to prioritise first-time buyers and individuals who had faced unsuccessful flat application outcomes, particularly in the non-mature estates.

 The classification process was based on the availability of land for development.
-Mature estates are characterised as areas with high demand but limited land space for further development.
+Mature estates are areas with high demand but limited land space for further development.

-In contrast, non-mature estates referred to locations where a greater expanse of land was accessible for public housing development.
+In contrast, non-mature estates referred to locations where a more incredible expanse of land was accessible for public housing development.

-Among the total of 27 HDB estates and towns, 15 were designated as mature, while the remaining 12 were categorised as non-mature.
+Among the 27 HDB estates and towns, 15 were designated as mature, while the remaining 12 were categorised as non-mature.

 Mature Estate | Non-mature Estate |